Digital Fabrication Lab

 The Welsh School of Architecture Digital Fabrication Lab is currently only available to Architecture Students.

-The digital fabrication laboratory at the Welsh School of Architecture is a facility for the digital fabrication of computer-generated models.
-The lab currently consists of a CADCAM FB-700 series laser cutter, an Ultimaker2+ 3D Printer and a RouterCam T-1290 CNC.
+The digital fabrication laboratory at the Welsh School of Architecture is a facility for the digital fabrication of computer-generated components and models.

 Operating Hours – 9:00 to 16:00 Monday to Friday; minus 1 hour for lunch.

 CLOSED ALL DAY MONDAY THE 24TH OF JUNE.